 Have troubles with your battery, alternator, or charging system?
-Learn how to test it to check if it is working properly and know when to replace it.
+Learn how to test it to check if it works properly and when to replace it.

 What you will need